ingo/ingo.github.io/_recipes/authentic_mexican_carnitas.md

 6. Use a slotted spoon to remove meat to a strainer, then place on a paper towel-lined plate to cool enough to handle.
 7. Once cool enough to handle, rough chop meat.
 8. Warm tortillas, fill with meat then add a squeeze of lime over the meat.
 Add optional garnishes.

-Until next time my friends!
-Hope you have a great week and plan on making these carnitas this weekend.
-You won't regret it!

-xo, Ani